GBrachetta/Fattoria/README.md

 <p align="center">
   <img width="100" height="100" src="./assets/images/logo.png">
 </p>
-<p align="center"> This site is live in <a href="https://gbrachetta.github.io/MS1-Fattoria/"> GitHub Pages </a></p>
+<p align="center"> This site is live in <a href="https://gbrachetta.github.io/Fattoria/"> GitHub Pages </a></p>

 This is the website of Fattoria di Collemezzano, an agroturismo located in the heart of Tuscany, Italy.
 Agriturismos are typically Italian.
-They are "farm-stays" and have been (at least until recently) Italy's best-kept accomodation secret.
-They provide not just accomodation but a way to experience Italian countryside.
-Fattoria di Collemezzano is an independently-owned estate around Cecina, just in the border between the provinces of Pisa and Livorno in Tuscany.
+They are "farm-stays" and have been (at least until recently) Italy's best-kept accommodation secret.
+They provide not just accommodation but a way to experience Italian countryside.
+Fattoria di Collemezzano is an independently owned estate around Cecina, just in the border between the provinces of Pisa and Livorno in Tuscany.

 # <b>UX</b>
 ## STRATEGY PLANE
 ## To whom is this website addressed

-- Turists.
+- Tourists.
 - Families (with pets).
 - For average 2 weeks periods.
 - Mostly during the summer holidays, but not limited to it.